neevalex/acf-latest-posts/README.md

-# acf-latest-posts
-WP Plugin: ACF Latest Posts
+#WP Plugin: ACF Latest Posts

+Just an alternative for a completely broken WP block that does not support correct filtering.
+Requires AFC Pro to be installed and activated.